Last Updated on December 13, 2021 by Antonio H. Johnson

 Is Argon explosive and flammable?

-Answer: Argon is an inert gas, colorless and non-flammable.
+Argon is an inert gas, colorless and non-flammable.
 It is a non-toxic gas.
-There are few potential health hazards related to inhalation known as asphyxiation.
+There are a few potential health hazards related to inhalation known as asphyxiation.
 Typically, Argon is non-explosive.

 Is it cost-effective to use Argon for MIG weld?

-Answer: If you look at the efficiency of Argon gas, then it is very cost-effective.
+If you look at the efficiency of Argon gas, then it is very cost-effective.
 You will get reduced splatter and higher penetration.
-It will undoubtedly reduce post welding wastage and use of gas.
+It will undoubtedly reduce post-welding wastage and the use of gas.

 Can I put Argon in the Carbon dioxide tank?